joshcanhelp/josh-to-11/content/md/post/257-pitfalls-of-being-a-wordpress-developer.md

 Composer is the package manager that you should be using but probably aren’t.
 But why not?

-It might be because the idea of “packages” in the WordPress world is ananagous with “plugins.”
+It might be because the idea of “packages” in the WordPress world is analogous with “plugins.”
 Adding additional functionality means searching the repo in a UI, installing, and activating.
 Extending that is using the (hopefully) existing hooks within that plugin to do what you want.

 But there is a world of small libraries out there that help you be more productive and can, if you become familiar with the code, help you learn quite a bit about how to do things.
 Why write an environment parser or a logger or a router if there is a competent package out there that can do it for you?